TITLE 1 PARENT ENGAGEMENT POLICY

 Ferderbar Elementary School

-Mrs. Pamela Haggerty, Title I Literacy Specialist
+Mrs. Pamela Haggerty, Title I Reading Specialist

-Mrs. Jennifer Pinson, Title I Literacy Specialist
+Mrs. Jennifer Pinson, Reading Specialist

 The Title I Program at Ferderbar Elementary School is part of a wide range of educational experiences which assists students in obtaining skills needed to succeed in school and life.
 We are dedicated to the belief that parent engagement is integral to the SUCCESS of each student.
 The Title I Program at Ferderbar actively recruits parents as our partners for success.
 Parents will be involved in the planning, review and improvement of the school's engagement policy.